s225134/Program_Verification-G7P1/README.md

 }
 ```

+## Extension Feature 12?

+Feel free to suggest additional extension features.
+However, approach us first to check if your suggestion merits additional stars.

-# Rust library and template
+# Rust Template
 We provide a [Rust](https://doc.rust-lang.org/book/) [library](https://github.com/oembo-sse/slang) for your project which takes care of parsing, type-checking, error reporting and of providing a web interface for your verification infrastructure.
-[Here](https://github.com/oembo-sse/slang-template) you can find a template for using this library that allows verification of programs comprised of a single assertion.
+This repository contains a [template](https://github.com/oembo-sse/slang-template) for using this library.
+The template already supports verification of programs comprised of a single assertion.

 You are free to implement the project in a programming language of your choice.
-However, if you do not want to use the provided library, you have to implement the corresponding support structure yourself.
+However, if you do not use the provided library, you have to implement the corresponding support structure yourself.
 The implementation effort for such infrastructure (e.g. a parser) does not contribute to your final grade.

 In your project, you will mainly interface with two main components of the crate: [`ast`](https://oembo-sse.github.io/slang/slang/ast/index.html) and [`Context`](https://oembo-sse.github.io/slang/slang_ui/struct.Context.html).
 * The `ast` module provides access to the abstract syntax tree of the *slang* language and to utilities that you can use to create commands, terms, formulae, etc. Notice that the library refers to both terms and formulae as [expressions](https://oembo-sse.github.io/slang/slang/ast/struct.Expr.html).
 Moreover, we already provide a function for converting expressions to their SMT counterpart (e.g. for [expressions](https://oembo-sse.github.io/slang/slang/ast/struct.Expr.html#method.smt)) such that they can be supplied to the [SMT solver API](https://oembo-sse.github.io/slang/smtlib/struct.Solver.html).